vicrucann/cherish/README.md

 Follow the steps of Qt Creator to finish the build using CMake.
 After the build is complete, compile the project by running `<Ctrl>+B`, or run from the menu: "Build" -> "Build All".

+### Compilation using Visual Studio

+Here we will only mention some specifics to know when performing the compilation using Visual Studio tools.

+Generally speaking, the compilation process can be split into two main parts:

+* CMake generation (for simplicity use CMake-gui)
+* Compilation itself using Visual Studio of the generated project

+It is recommended to use Visual Studio 2013 and its corresponding compiler.

+When doind the second step, make sure to include the necessary Qt directories to the `PATH` environmental variable.
+Also, make sure to include certain Qt plugin folder: `plugins/imageformats`, otherwise the icons will not be displayed within the application.

 ## License

 See the corresponding [LICENSE](https://github.com/vicrucann/cherish/blob/master/LICENSE) file.